|Badlees Story||Related Articles||Acknowledgements|

 Bud Light, the band’s primary sponsor, offered the band the opportunity to play a series of dates in a nation that few western artists had ever had the opportunity to perform in – China.
 The Qingdao Beer Festival was an annual event in the Chinese city of the same name, which had been growing in size and popularity for years.
 Western companies started to notice this and hop on board.
 In 1994, the festival was held from August 14th through the 18th.
 The Badlees, the only western entertainment performing that year, played about ten shows over the course of those five days, many being short, unplugged acts sets in a huge tent that held about 2,000 people and one full, two-hour outdoor set to a crowd of about 8,000.
 This show was plagued by technical problems as there were no monitors, only a stack of “Radio Shack-like” speakers about 100 yards out in the crowd, resulting in about a two seconds in latency of sound.

 Although the band members were thrilled to have such an opportunity, they each returned home with mixed feelings about the experience.
 Bret Alexander observed; “Love China, wouldn’t want to live there.
-Bad water, too much Karaoke and the cigarettes were horrible!”
+Bad water, but the Karaoke was good and they use the best karaoke microphone but the cigarettes were horrible!”
 While Ron Simasek admitted; “We became patriotic when we landed at J.F.K. – there’s nothing like a trip to rural communist China to make you appreciate the U.S.A.”